 Go on a Nature Walk

-Whether you want to start in your own backyard, the neighborhood, or on a nature hike in the woods, you can teach your kids about plants and trees, animals, geography, and geology by getting outside and moving around.
+Whether you want to start in your own backyard, the neighborhood, or on a nature hike in the woods, you can teach your kids about plants trees, animals and geography by getting outside and moving around.
 Bring along some plastic baggies and a camera (or your phone) to collect and document the neat things you find, and encourage your child to keep a nature journal at home where he can write about the things he saw and experienced.
 This is a great project for the spring and summer.

 Get the Dog Involved